-For information contact Debra Carino, 503-594-3170 or dcarino@clackamas.edu
+For information contact Jen Miller at 503-594-3138 or jen.miller@clackamas.edu

 Prerequisites for first term classes include completed course work for CS-120 Survey of Computing, WR-095 Paragraph to Essay and MTH-065 Algebra II or placement in BA-131 Introduction to Business Computing, WR-121 English Composition.
 This program is an open program, meaning that students may take any class in the program for which they have completed the prerequisite.